 We understand that aesthetics are also important to our older adult patients and we would like to address certain cosmetic procedures that may benefit us as we age.

-Throughout our lives, our teeth may begin to darken due to staining or may abrade due to parafunctional habits.
-Teeth whitening and porcelain veneers1 are both options for older patients who desire to improve the look of their smiles!
+Throughout our lives, our teeth may begin to darken due to staining or may abrade due to para-functional habits.
+Teeth whitening and porcelain veneers are both options for older patients who desire to improve the look of their smiles!

 In addition to brushing and flossing, a healthy diet and exercise is important for older adults in maintaining the healthiest mouth possible.
 Certain chronic diseases, such as heart disease, stroke, and diabetes are connected to oral health; living a healthier lifestyle can lessen our risks for these diseases.

-If you have any questions about specific oral health concerns for older patients, please don’t hesitate to ask Dr. Michael Mulkey and Dr. David Hildreth during your next visit!
+If you have any questions about specific oral health concerns for older patients, please don’t hesitate to ask Dr. Michael Mulkey during your next visit!